wjbryant/taboverride.escape/README.md

-# taboverride.escape
+# tabOverride.escape

 Escape extension for [Tab Override](https://github.com/wjbryant/taboverride) 4.0+

 This extension makes the Escape key temporarily disable Tab Override.
+It is re-enabled once the textarea is blurred (loses focus).

 ## Usage